arkytroite/Civ-Mod/README.md

   * Honor gets the Arena.
 Available at Mining, it provides Gold and Happiness.
   * Piety gets the Tribunal Court.
 Available at Calenders, it provides Faith and Happiness.
 * The remaining Policy Trees get buildings based on generating particular types of Great People.
 These are not mutually exclusive.
-  * Patronage gets the Relay Outpost, which generates Gold and Great Writers.
+  * Patronage gets the Relay Outpost, which generates Great Writers.
   * Aesthetics gets the Catacombs, which generate Culture and Great Artists.
   * Imperialism gets the Fleet Admiral's Office, which generates a free Great Admiral.
-  * Rationalism gets the Patent Office, which generates Science and Great Scientists.
+  * Rationalism gets the Patent Office, which generates Great Scientists.
   * Security gets the City Bulwarks, which provides Defense and generates Great Engineers.
   * Authority gets the Command Center, which generates a free Great General.
   * Statecraft get International Schools, which generates all Great People, but especially Great Musicians.